“Buoy Composition II” oil on canvas by Paul Brent

 About the artist:

 Paul Brent is an artist whose work has become internationally known to represent the coastal lifestyle.
-From his watercolors to his recent oil paintings he captures nature in its best and most idyllic form.
-While being best known for his beach subjects, he has painted landscapes that are equally indicative of his talent to recreate all aspects of nature.
-He especially enjoys painting local scenes and beachscapes that he views near his two home studios in Panama City, Florida and Seaside, Oregon.
+From his watercolors to his recent oil paintings, he captures nature in its best and most idyllic form.
+While best known for his beach subjects, he has painted landscapes that equally demonstrate his talent for recreating all aspects of nature.
+He especially enjoys painting local scenes and beachscapes that he views near his two home studios in Panama City, Florida, and Seaside, Oregon.

 Paul Brent was born in Oklahoma City and lived in rural Southwest Oklahoma with his family until he was thirteen.
-His parents, who were educators, moved their family to Long Beach, California, and Paul attended high school and California State College in Long Beach.
-He majored in art but in his junior year of college he transferred to the University of California at Berkeley to study architecture.
-He completed his Bachelors of Architecture and joined the Air Force where he was stationed in Panama City, Florida.
-There he met his wife, Lana Jane and after they were married he left the service and they returned to California where he completed his Masters degree in Architecture at Cal Berkeley.
+His parents, who were educators, moved their family to Long Beach, California, and Paul attended high school and California State College there.
+He majored in art, but in his junior year of college, he transferred to the University of California, Berkeley, to study architecture.
+He completed his Bachelor’s of Architecture and joined the Air Force, where he was stationed in Panama City, Florida.
+There he met his wife, Lana Jane.
+After they were married, he left the service and they returned to California, where he completed his Master’s degree in Architecture at Cal Berkeley.

 During a MEET and GREET event at Fairweather’s in July, 2019, Paul Brent offered an artist talk about his newest painting.

-Paul Brent celebrated a ten year anniversary at Fairweather’s on July 6th, as well as artist Victoria Brooks and photographer Neal Maine.
+Paul Brent celebrated a tenth anniversary at Fairweather’s on July 6, as did photographer Neal Maine.

 Fairweather House and Gallery